Dpdl-io/DpdlEngine/doc/Dpdl_compiler_documentation.md

 Adds the specified include path reachable by the compiler

+Note: The directlry "./lib/native/$Platform/include" is already added per default to the include path where basic includes are present

 **`dpdl:-L$Path`**

 Adds the specified library path reachable by the compiler and linker